espocrm/documentation/docs/development/di.md

 * in [metadata](metadata.md) (app > containerServices);
 * by loader classes (in `Espo\Core\Loaders` namespace);

+!!! note

-Note: The best practice is not to require the *container* in your classes, and never use it directly.
+    The best practice is not to require the *container* in your classes, and never use it directly.
 A specific service can be required in a constructor or with Aware interface.

 Console command that prints all available container services with their implementation classes: